HOME|

 Attractions

 Kathmandu, once believed to be the legendary Shangri-La, is all about exploring the medieval pagodas, temples, and palaces, nowhere else especially than along the streets at the heart of Kathmandu in Durbar Square.
 This ancient square is filled with palaces and temples including the Kasthamandap (“House of Wood”), which was built in the 12th century.
-Today, the temple still serves as a traveler’s shelter and a community center just as it has since 1000 AD.
+Today, the temple still serves as a community center and traveler’s hostel just as it has since 1000 AD.[3]

 In addition to the Kasthamandap, you’ll find a number of other temples and palaces at Durbar including the Taleju Temple.
 This is one of the oldest temples with its famed three roofs and pyramid-shaped base.
 It is dedicated to the royal goddess of Taleju.
 Built in 1563, the Taleju flaunts an exquisite woodcarving and is considered the most well proportioned of the temples.
-Another temple at Durbar is the Ashok Binayak, which is north of Kasthamandap and considered one of the most important and popular Ganesh shrines in the valley.
-Among others, you’ll also find the Maju Deval, Narayan Temple, Vishnu Temple, Saraswati Temple, and the Kumari Palace, which is dedicated to the young goddess from the Newar Sakya clan of gold and silversmiths.
+Another temple at Durbar is the Ashok Binayak located north of Kasthamandap.
+It is one of the most important Ganesh shrines in the region.
+Among others, you’ll also find the Maju Deval, Narayan Temple, Vishnu Temple, Saraswati Temple, and the Kumari Palace, which is dedicated to the young goddess from the Newar Sakya clan of gold and silversmiths.[4]

 Outside of Durbar Square, you’ll find other notable temples like the Pashupatinath, which is an important temple dedicated to Shiva.
 But mostly, you’ll find a number of palaces, many of them built by the Ranas.